 - If you aren't a fan of goat cheese, you can substitute another cheese in this recipe as long as it blends with cream cheese.
 Or, simply use the cream cheese by itself.

-- To make this recipe more sweet than savory, omit the pesto and add 1 Tbsp. powdered sugar to the cream cheese instead.
+- To make this recipe more sweet than savory, omit the pesto and add 1 tablespoon powdered sugar to the cream cheese instead.
 The result will taste exactly like cheesecake!

 Can These Pastries Be Frozen?